Who the Heck is JC Admore?!?

-Just as Joseph Campbell saw a pattern in stories, I began to see a pattern in human behavior.
-Just like Dr. Kubler-Ross identified the five stages of grief, I began to identify the steps we all (every human, in every culture, throughout time) go through when enduring an emotional crisis.
+Just as Joseph Campbell saw a pattern in stories, I began to see a pattern in human experience.
+Just like Dr. Kubler-Ross identified the five stages of grief, I began to identify the steps that every human, in every culture, throughout time goes through when experiencing an emotional crisis.

 I was still working on the Timeline when I became a professional reader at Paramount Studios.
 Back then, I called it the Clotheline Method, as it was my habit to hang 3X5 cards along a string, which I stretched across my room, to get an overall sense of the story.